Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Introduction

 Achieving this is challenging due to highly dynamic contacts, strict stability requirements, and large morphological variations.
 Prior cross-embodiment efforts in animation~\cite{gupta2022metamorph, huang2020smp} and locomotion~\cite{yang2025multiloco, liulocoformer} rely on shared morphological priors, unified state-action representations, or similar dynamics.
 Such assumptions break down for humanoids, which diverge substantially in kinematic structure, degrees of freedom, joint ordering, and physical properties.
 Simplifications that have facilitated transfer in quadrupeds such as reduced dynamic models or relatively homogeneous body morphologies also break down for humanoids~\cite{feng2022genloco, Luo2024MorAL}, whose morphological diversity and whole-body dynamics are intrinsically more complex.

-To address these challenges, we propose \our, a framework for learning a cross-humanoid whole-body controller. \our combines: 1) physically consistent morphological randomization~\cite{Traversaro2016manifolds}, 2) a unified state-action representation that semantically aligns different embodiments, and 3) a policy architecture modeling embodiment-specific and graph-based representations derived from robot topologies.
+To address these challenges, we propose \our, a framework for learning a cross-humanoid whole-body controller. \our combines: 1) physically consistent morphological randomization, 2) a unified state-action representation that semantically aligns different embodiments, and 3) a policy architecture modeling embodiment-specific and graph-based representations derived from robot topologies.

-We evaluate \our across diverse humanoids in both simulation and reality.
-For the first time, a single generalist policy trained with our framework achieves robust zero-shot whole-body control across seven distinct real-world humanoid robots.
-In simulation, it scales to twelve distinct embodiments, reaching approximately 85\% of specialist performance, while generalist-initialized fine-tuning surpasses specialists by up to 10\%.
+We evaluate \our across diverse humanoids in simulation and reality.
+A single generalist policy trained with our framework achieves robust zero-shot whole-body control across seven real-world humanoid robots.
+In simulation, it scales to twelve distinct embodiments, reaching about 85\% of specialist performance, while generalist-initialized fine-tuning surpasses specialists by up to 10\%.
 These results show that \our learns strong embodiment‑agnostic motion priors and enables scalable, general‑purpose humanoid control.
 Our main contributions are: \begin{itemize}[leftmargin=10pt] \item A physics-consistent morphological randomization that yields diverse and physically meaningful embodiments. \item A universal embodiment representation with tailored training techniques for cross-humanoid whole-body control. \item To the best of our knowledge, this is the first generalist controller demonstrating robust zero-shot whole-body control across seven real-world humanoid robots with substantial diversity. \end{itemize}